sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 Controller Protocol is intended to link an OpenRemote Controller 2.5 to a OpenRemote Manager 3.0.

-TODO:
-- what example sensors and commands to use for Home Example demo: https://github.com/openremote/Documentation/wiki/Example-Home

 NEXT PHASE:
 - create a CustomerA standard panel which is connected to existing attributes (Vincent)
 - explain how to link these attributes to the Home Example commands/sensors